Characterizing the phase diagram of finite-size dipolar Bose-Hubbard systems: Survey of order parameters

 In addition, the occupation imbalance appears less sensitive to finite-size effects in locating the point of the transition.
 Indeed, we attribute the smoother transition in $S(\pi,\pi)$ in small systems to boundary effects.
 We can understand this by analysing the density profiles.
-The insets in Fig.~\ref{fig:8x16}(c) show the ground-state density of the $12\times6$ system for three representative values of the interaction strength.
+The insets in Fig.~\ref{fig:8x16}(g) shows the ground-state density of the $12\times6$ system for three representative values of the interaction strength.
 At $V/J=1$, in the superfluid limit, the density is uniform in the bulk.
-For a large value of the interaction strength, at $V/J=9$, the density forms a checkerboard pattern.
+For a large value of the interaction strength, at $V/J=10$, the density forms a checkerboard pattern.
 At $V/J=4.7$, immediately below the critical $(V/J)_c\approx 4.9$ identified by the occupation imbalance, the central part of the lattice starts to show signs of checkerboard ordering, which are picked up by the structure factor $S(\pi,\pi)$.
 However, the difference in density of these sites is of the order of $10^{-3}$, which is negligible for the imbalance.
+Fig.~\ref{fig:8x16}(c) shows the ground-state density of the larger $16\times8$ system for three representative values of the interaction strength.
+At $V/J=3.8$, immediately below the critical $(V/J)_c\approx 3.9$, there is no sign of checkerboard order, indicating that the ground state is still a superfluid.
+In contrast to this, for the $12\times6$ system the transition occurs at the larger value $(V/J)_c\approx 4.9$, see Fig.~\ref{fig:8x16}(g).
+These values of the critical transition for finite systems should be compared with the value $(V/J)_c \approx 3.5$ obtained for the thermodynamic limit by quantum Monte Carlo methods~\cite{zhang2018equilibrium}.
+These results indicate that $(V/J)_c$ is larger the smaller the system, and suggest the range of interaction strengths that experiments will need to explore to determine the actual position of the transition in a finite-size setup.